ck-zhang/px/docs/cli.md

 - Pass `--json` to obtain per-run stats; with `--workspace` the payload adds per-member entries plus aggregated `workspace.totals` counts you can feed to dashboards.
+- When `PX_ONLINE=1` is missing the command errors with `px store prefetch: PX_ONLINE=1 required for downloads` and hints to either export the variable or rerun with `--dry-run`.

 ```bash
 $ px --json store prefetch --workspace